 The concept of FBA is simple to grasp.
 When you subscribe to FBA services as a seller, you gain access to various features of the Amazon business ecosystem.
 For example, the Seller will only ship the items to Amazon warehouses, where they will be stored until they have been sold.

 When a buyer places an order, Amazon automates the process and handles everything from obtaining the product to packaging and sending it to the customer while also handling returns/refunds and customer service.

 Once you sign in for FBA services, there is a certain fee that needs to be paid.
 Let’s see how much Amazon charges its FBA sellers:

-The Fulfillment cost is the fee paid by the seller to Amazon in order to execute the order.
-This amount may vary depending upon the product’s size and category.
-When a customer places an order with an FBA seller, the Amazon system is in charge of picking up the purchase, packaging it, and transporting it to the customer.
+The Fulfillment cost is the fee paid by the Seller to Amazon to execute the order.
+This amount may vary depending on the product’s size and category.
+For example, when a customer places an order with an FBA seller, the Amazon system is responsible for picking up the purchase, packaging it, and transporting it to the customer.

-For example, you can purchase monthly storage from Amazon but if you fail to sell the stock before your contract expires, you’ll have to pay a long-term storage fee estimated per cubic foot.
+For example, you can purchase monthly storage from Amazon, but if you fail to sell the stock before your contract expires, you’ll have to pay a long-term storage fee estimated per cubic foot.

-Advantages & Disadvantages of Using FBA
+Amazon FBA: Advantages & Disadvantages

 Here are some positives from the Amazon FBA service:

 - As an FBA seller, your products are automatically eligible for Prime service, which means faster delivery and happier customers.
 Overall, this aids in the growth of your Amazon online business.